XOR97/azhar/content/page/now.md

 url = "now"
 +++

 In Ottawa.
-This is how I’m spending my time right now.
+This is how I’m spending a portion of my time right now.

-### Currently into...
+### Currently into

 - [Spacy](https://spacy.io)
 - GraphQL